nus-cs2113-AY2021S1/tp/docs/UserGuide.md

 Format: `delete-n [/i INDEX] [t/TITLE]`

-- Pins a note to the top of the list.
-A pinned note will be unpinned.
+- Deletes the note at that index or with the specific title entered.
 The index refers to the index number shown in the displayed note list.
 The index must be a **positive integer** (1, 2, 3, …).
 - At least one of the optional fields must be provided.

+💡 Partial title input is **NOT** possible.

 Example of usage: